 By far the best example of natural growth in relevance and popularity (and reasonably so) have been the country’s best blogs (and bloggers).

 In no particular order, here are the top five Philippine bloggers that I have personally followed for over half a decade – webmasters and bloggers who both intentionally and accidentally got it right:

 OurAwesomePlanet.com by Anton Diaz – The value of being First

 When I started following local websites, I did it for the same reason everyone else did (I think) and it was to find locally relevant information.
 I was looking for places I could visit, things I could try, and things I could put in my mouth (the last being an undiscovered passion until my best friend Lori showed me how fun having an adventurous palate could be!).

-What does Anton get right?
+What does Anton get right that makes OurAwesomePlanet one of the top blogs in the Philippines?
 Fresh valuable content for your readers written in plain un-pretentious everyday language.
 Anton’s charm is that he’s a man of the masses and he doesn’t pretend to be otherwise.
 He’s just like you and me.
 And that’s why his experiences are reliable baselines for what we can expect of a trip or an establishment.

 Want to know if an event, establishment or dish will go viral?
 Look for Anton in the crowd.
 If he’s there, it will get on the web – in a BIG way.

 YugaTech.com by Abe Olandres – The Man Every Boy wants to Be